njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 5: Steps of updating firmware on Pycom device*

-### Step 3: Firmware update Error!
+### Step 3a: Firmware update Error!
+Failed to connect to ESP32: Timed out waiting for packet header

-Failed to connect to ESP32: Timed out waiting for packet header.
+[Solved] Failed to connect to ESP32: Timed out waiting for packet header.
 If you get this error dont worry.
-Try booting your device.
+[SOLUTION]=> Try booting your device.
 Click on buton 1 then click on button 2 as showned in the picture below.

 ![NJERI_OLENKERE](https://github.com/user-attachments/assets/1b26ae3f-18a3-4552-8640-08112b6ee8e2)